g1mv/density/README.md

 **Squash**

 Squash is an abstraction layer for compression algorithms, and has an extremely exhaustive set of benchmark results, including density's, [available here](https://quixdb.github.io/squash-benchmark/).
-You can choose between system architecture, compressed file type.
+You can choose between system architecture and compressed file type.
 There are even ARM boards tested !
-A great tool for selecting a compression library that suits you best.
+A great tool for selecting a compression library.

 **FsBench**

 FsBench is a command line utility that enables real-time testing of compression algorithms, but also hashes and much more.
 A fork with the latest density releases is [available here](https://github.com/centaurean/fsbench-density) for easy access.
-The original author's repository (can be found here)[https://chiselapp.com/user/Justin_be_my_guide/repository/fsbench/].
+The original author's repository [can be found here](https://chiselapp.com/user/Justin_be_my_guide/repository/fsbench/).
 Very informative tool as well.

 Here are the results of a couple of test runs on a MacBook Pro, OSX 10.10.1, 2.3 GHz Intel Core i7, 8Go 1600 MHz DDR, SSD :